 Who pays when it comes to damage from renters?

-This article will cover what constitutes property damage, the legal rules surrounding it, and the responsibilities of both parties.
+Here’s what counts as property damage, the legal rules around it, and the responsibilities on both sides.

 Understanding property damage